Furry can be cute. Other times furry can be deadly. How can you tell the difference? Good question.

 If you are close to a bison, make sure it’s not snorting, raising its tail, shaking its head, or pawing at the ground.
 If the animal is doing any of those things, you’ll want to get out of there right away.

 If the bison charges at you, run and keep running.
 And if you see a tree, scramble up it as fast as you can and you’ll be safe.
 Hoofs don’t make good climbing instruments.

-The takeaway: Bison are in the business of grazing.
+The takeaway—bison is in the business of grazing.
 Don’t try and get chummy with one though, since they can be temperamental and, well, their species has just been through a lot already.

-Moose are goofy-looking.
+Moose is goofy-looking.
 They have big cartoonish noses, humped backs, and gawky legs, but they’re also just impressive animals.
-They’re the largest members of the deer family, and are also the tallest mammals in North America.
-They measure in at 7 feet from hoof to shoulder, and their antlers can grow to be about about just as wide, 6 feet from end to end.
+They’re the largest members of the deer family and are also the tallest mammals in North America.
+They measure in at 7 feet from hoof to shoulder, and their antlers can grow to be about just as wide, 6 feet from end to end.

 Moose also weigh a ton.
 Well not literally, but they’re not far off.
 Alaska-Yukon bulls weigh in at around 1,600 pounds.
 They also prefer colder climates, since they can’t exactly sweat through their thick fur coat.
 Temperatures above 80 degrees Fahrenheit and they peace out.

 When it comes to antlers, only males grow them and they are made from pure bone.
 What’s even crazier is the antlers are deciduous.
 Yup, you read that right.
 Moose shed old antlers and grow new ones every year.
 They will literally just shake off 40 pounds of bone.